derricks/derricks.github.io/chapter_book_thoughts.md

 _Houndsley & Catina_ series, James Howe
   * Premise: Anthropomorphized animals have various simple adventures.
   * General thoughts: We really liked this series.
 The stories are calm and quiet, with occasional good descriptive imagery (aside from the pictures).
-We particularly liked Houndsley & Catina and the Quiet Time.
+We particularly liked _Houndsley & Catina and the Quiet Time_.
   * Social commentary: None.
 Animals are anthropomorphized.

 _Baby Monkey, Private Eye_, Brian Selznick